evolvingstuff/vdw2/content/posts/bariatric-surgery-and-vitamin-d-many-studies.md

 ---

-#### VitaminDWiki – <a href="/posts/overview-gut-and-vitamin-dpeople-with-with-poor-digestion-need-gut-friendly-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Gut and vitamin D|People with with poor digestion need gut-friendly Vitamin D">Overview Gut and vitamin D|People with with poor digestion need gut-friendly Vitamin D</a>
+#### VitaminDWiki – <a href="/posts/overview-gut-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Gut and vitamin D">People with with poor digestion need gut-friendly Vitamin D</a>

 ---